 Informed (I).
-In a RACI responsibility assignment model, the Informed role is assigned to individual that must be informed after a decision, or action is taken regarding a change.
+In a RACI responsibility assignment model, the Informed role is assigned to individual that must be informed after a decision or action is taken regarding a change.

 Normal change.
 A normal change is any change that is not a standard change or an emergency change, and may be required to resolve a problem, or to modify underlying infrastructure.
-Normal changes must go through pre-implementation approval and review by the CAB.